elchape99/rt1_assignment_1/1_Assignment/README.md

 - Else if rotation is greater than `a_th`:
   - Call `turn` function with right turn speed

-### `drive_to_first_token(dist, rot_y, d_thr)`
+#### `drive_to_first_token(dist, rot_y, d_thr)`
 - (Similar to `drive_to_token` function with some modifications)

-# Main function
+## Main function
 function main():
-    Set 'var' to 1
-    Set 'count' to 0

     # Initial rotation to gather information about markers
-    While 'var':
-        Call turn function with a constant speed for a short duration For each detected marker:
+    For each iteration in the range from 0 to 12:
+        Turn the robot with a speed of 20 for 0.5 seconds  # Rotate the robot to scan the surroundings Use the robot's vision to detect markers  # Capture the markers in the field of view For each detected marker:
-            Add marker code to the 'total_markers' set Increment 'count'
+            Add the marker's code to the 'total_markers' set  # Record the code of each detected marker
-            If 'count' reaches 15:
-                Set 'var' to 0
-        Set 'grab' to False

-    While True:
+    If the current iteration is the last one (i.e., iteration 12):
+        Exit the loop  # Break out of the loop as the required iterations are completed While True:
         If 'total_markers' set is empty:
             Print "Work done"